0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 That is, if the next row is the first row of the memory chiplet, and $v_i'$ is not written to, then $v_i'$ must be $0$.

-- For all rows of the chiplet except the first, and when there is new context or word address, for $0 \leq i < 4$,
+- For all rows of the chiplet except the first, for $0 \leq i < 4$,

 >$$
 f_{mem\_nl} \cdot c_i \cdot (f_{scw}' \cdot (v_i' - v_i) + (1 - f_{scw}') \cdot v_i') = 0 \text{ | degree} = 9\\